 There is no written record of 367 Battery’s movements after Cassel.
 Major Christopherson, the War Diary author, had been left behind injured at Cassel.
 There is also virtually no information available from other sources, although there is an account of events when Major Edward Milton, a senior officer of the Regiment, was wounded and captured in the vicinity of Winneezle.
 His driver, William Martin was captured with him.
 Sadly, Major Milton later died of his wounds at the age of 47 years in a German Field Hospital and is buried at Longueness Souvenir Cemetery in St Omer.

-Driver Martin was a POW and marched to Cambrai.
+Gunner Martin was detained as a POW with Major Milton and marched to Cambrai.
 He was then sent by train into Germany.
 He eventually manged to evade his captors and escaped back into France via Marseilles in August 1940.
 In 1941, for his daring in captivity, William Martin was awarded the Distinguished Conduct Medal.

 Ambush at Watou

 A large group of 140th Regiment’s men were captured in a column led by Major Ronald Cartland MP after a surprise attack by German Panzers just outside Watou on the morning of 30th May.
 Along with Cartland, at least six soldiers of the Regiment, including 2nd Lieutenant Graham Cook, Lance Bombardier James Hardy, Gunner Horace Nicholls, Gunner Sydney Vangrosky, Gunner Alfred Thorpe, and Gunner John Duffield were killed in this ambush.

 They were all buried in a temporary burial ground on the D17 Houtkerkestraat about 200 yards North of Watou.
 This group appears to be the largest number of 140th Regiment casualties who died together throughout Word War Two, which together with the unknown number of artillerymen captured nearby, makes Watou a site of particular significance for the 140th Regiment.